BenIlies/NoPASARAN/docs/quickstart.rst

 - Detection, fingerprinting, and location of network middleboxes.
 - Utilization of finite state machines for test case description.
 - Flexible roles for machines in the architecture: Worker and Proxy.
-- Worker machines perform test campaigns defined by JSON scenario files.
+- Worker machines perform tests defined by JSON files.
 - Proxy machines are accessible to remote Workers, allowing communication when Workers are unreachable from the Internet.
-- Support for JSON-based scenario files for state machine configurations.
+- Support for JSON-based tests files for state machine configurations.

 Requirements
 ------------